Battles Without Honor and Humanity (film): Plot

-Six months later, Doi starts moving against Yamamori and prepares to form an alliance with the Kaito Family from Hiroshima City.
-With the other members unwilling to act and Wakasugi forbidden by yakuza traditions to betray his boss, Hirono volunteers to handle the matter after Yamamori agrees to promote him.
+Six months later, Doi starts moving against Yamamori and prepares to form an alliance with the Kaito Family from Hiroshima.
+Wakasugi confides to Hirono he intends to kill his boss to end the matter, but is stopped by Hirono telling him it is forbidden by yakuza traditions to betray one’s boss.
+With the other members also unwilling to act, Hirono volunteers to handle the matter himself to which an emotional Yamamori agrees to leave him his property and will.
 Hirono successfully assassinates Doi while he's coming out of a meeting with the Kaito Family and escapes.
-While in hiding, Hirono is visited by Kanbara, who claims Yamamori has a plan to sneak him out of the city.
-However, it turns out to be a set-up and Hirono, finding himself abandoned by Yamamori and hunted by the Doi Family, turns himself in for murdering Doi.
-Wakasugi murders Kanbara in revenge, but an anonymous tip to the police (provided by Yamamori) leads them to his girlfriend's house and he is killed trying to escape.
+While in hiding, Hirono is visited by Kanbara, who claims Yamamori has sent him to sneak him out of the city.
+Initially reluctant and suspicious of Kanbara, he gives in shortly after.
+However, mid-drive, as Kanbara stops to check the engine, a car approaches and opens fire.
+Hirono flees on foot, and with Kanbara nowhere to be seen, Hirono realizes it was a set-up; finding himself both abandoned by Yamamori and hunted by the Doi Family, he turns himself in for murdering Doi.
+Wakasugi visits Hirono in prison and raises his suspicions of Yamamori, and tells him he will be taking a trip for some time.
+Wakasugi murders Kanbara in revenge and goes into hiding, intending to leave for Osaka, but an anonymous tip to the police (provided by Yamamori) leads them to his girlfriend and her parents’s house.
+After a gunfight with the police, Wakasugi is killed trying to escape.

 With the Korean War raging in the 1950s, the Yamamori Family thrives thanks to war contracts and expands in the immediate years, but internal strife begins when members start dealing philopon due to the high kickbacks the boss takes off their earnings.
-Sakai and Shinkai, who are now high-ranking officers in the family, feud when Shinkai's subordinate, Toshio Arita, deals against Yamamori's orders.
+Sakai and Shinkai, who are now high-ranking officers in the family, feud when Shinkai's subordinate, Toshio Arita, who deals the drug against Yamamori's orders.
 Sakai, agreeing with Shinkai that the boss's take is too high, offers a plan to have each family member become self-sustaining and limit the kickbacks, which only Shinkai and Yano vote against.
 Shinkai begins plotting with the surviving Doi Family members to kill Sakai.
 When it's revealed that Yamamori is selling the drugs he confiscates from the other members for personal profit, Sakai and Ueda threaten him and reveal their intention to take over the family.
 Yamamori has Arita kill Ueda in a barbershop and war breaks out between the two sides.
 The conflict ends quickly: Shinkai's men and the Doi Family members are murdered by Sakai's associates, Arita shoots a police officer who tries to arrest him and gets a life sentence, and Shinkai is stabbed to death before he can board a train to escape the city.